asalinas10/Python_Banking_And_Polling/README.md

 # Python Banking and Polling

-In this challenge I wrote python scripts to analyze banking data called PyBank, as well as polling data called PyPoll.
+In this challenge I wrote Python scripts to analyze banking data called PyBank, as well as polling data called PyPoll.

 # Summary